Works Victoria Park-Canning Level Crossing Removal

 Station works

-There may be an increase in lighting, dust, noise and vibration from works to construct the station, such as setting up compounds, drainage works, and installing fencing, inground services, escalator pits and concrete slabs.
+There may be an increase in lighting, dust, noise and vibration from works to construct the station, such as:

 Slip road (until mid-2025)

 This road is a crucial route for construction vehicles, including heavy haulage, delivering building materials for the rail corridor.
 It also services the bus routes during the Armadale/Thornlie Line Shutdown.
-This slip road will remain active for the duration of the project.
+This slip road will remain active until January 2025.

 Works Alerts